tonyechen/code_base/python_api/notes.md

 - the client then sends request with the provided JWT token in the header for anything that require to be logged in
 - the server/api verify that the token is valid before sending back the data

+3 things that we need:
+1. the secret key
+2. algorithm
+3. expiration time

 # SQL Relationships